 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or applicable law requires the Foundation to retain as a fund of perpetual duration.
-Deficiencies of this nature exist in 5 donor-restricted endowment funds, which together have an original gift of \$333,103, a current fair value of \$322,363, and a deficiency of \$10,740 as of June 30, 2022.
+Deficiencies of this nature exist in 2 donor-restricted endowment funds, which together have an original gift of \$90,000, a current fair value of \$86,861, and a deficiency of \$3,139 as of June 30, 2023.
 These deficiencies resulted from unfavorable market fluctuations that occurred during 2022.
-As of June 30, 2021, there were no funds for which the value was less than the original value when the gift was made.
+As of June 30, 2022, deficiencies of this nature existed in 5 donor-restricted endowment funds, which together had an original gift of \$333,103, a current fair value of \$322,363, and a deficiency of \$10,740.